-A. Purpose.
+1. Purpose

-It is the intent of this Chapter to promote land use conformities, except that nonconforming conditions that existed before the effective date of this Chapter or amendments thereto shall be allowed to continue, subject to the requirements set forth in Section 12.
-Except as otherwise provided in this Chapter, a non-conforming condition shall not be permitted to become more nonconforming.
+It is the intent of this Ordinance to promote land use conformities, except that non-conforming conditions that existed before the effective date of this Ordinance or amendments thereto shall be allowed to continue, subject to the requirements set forth in Section I.R: Non-Conformance.
+Except as otherwise provided in this Ordinance, a non-conforming condition shall not be permitted to become more non-conforming.

-B. General
+2. General

+a) Transfer of Ownership

+Non-conforming structures, lots, and uses may be transferred, and the new owner may continue the non-conforming use or continue to use the non-conforming structure or lot, subject to the provisions of this Ordinance.

+b) Repair and Maintenance

-- (1) Transfer of Ownership.
-Non-conforming structures, lots, and uses may be transferred, and the new owner may continue the non-conforming use or continue to use the non-conforming structure or lot, subject to the provisions of this Chapter. - (2) Repair and Maintenance.
-This Chapter allows, without a permit, the normal upkeep and maintenance of non-conforming uses and structures including repairs or renovations that do not involve expansion of the non-conforming use or structure, and such other changes in a non-conforming use or structure as federal, state, or local building and safety codes may require.
+This Ordinance allows, without a permit, the normal upkeep and maintenance of non-conforming uses and structures including repairs or renovations that do not involve expansion of the non-conforming use or structure, and such other changes in a non-conforming use or structure as federal, state, or local building and safety codes may require.

-C. Non-conforming Structures
+3. Non-conforming Structures